Two Bit Circus launches Remote virtual game show as pandemic keeps it from reopening

 “The mechanics can scale,” Bushnell, the son of Atari cofounder Nolan Bushnell, said.
 “We wanted something that would work for hundreds of thousands.
 While everybody plays together, they don’t have to all be on video.”

 Eric Gradman, the developer of the show and a founder of Two Bit Circus, serves as the host of some of the shows, but other trained Two Bit Circus hosts will also helm the shows as they grow in popularity.
-Serving as the host is a natural for Gradman and Bushnell, who both used to be professional clowns.
+Serving as the host is natural for Gradman and Bushnell, who both used to be professional clowns.

 The company has been refining the idea for years, but it kicked into high gear during the pandemic, as the company’s main Los Angeles site for its modern “micro-amusement park” has been closed.
 The company developed new versions of the show every week as it prepared for the launch.